-All that Paul was and all that Paul did was by the "grace", the underserved favor of God! - the grace that was with him.
+All that Paul was and all that Paul did was by the "grace", the underserved favor of God!- the grace that was with him.

-1ST-15:11 Therefore whether it were I or they, so we preach, and so ye believed.
-The fifth truth: Paul delivered the truth that whether it was he or they, we preached and believed.
-There is only one gospel that is preached and that has to be believed - The gospel of the death and resurrection of our Lord and Savior.
+15:11 Therefore whether it were I or they, so we preach, and so ye believed.
+The fifth truth of the gospel is desperately needed in the world: there is only one gospel that is preached and that has to be believed - The gospel of the death and resurrection of our Lord and Savior.
 Only His death and resurrection truly offers eternal life to men.
 The fact and truth is that God gave His only begotten Son for the world that they might believe.
 He allowed His Son to die, and then raised Him to life.
 It was to assure man that God truly loved us and will raise us up to live eternally with Him.